AbstractSDK/abstract/framework/docs/src/4_get_started/8_dependencies.md

 Your module's configured dependencies are asserted on-chain when your module is instantiated.
 This way Abstract ensures that all dependencies are met before your module is installed, preventing API mis-matches and other issues.

+We'll cover how to declare your dependencies and then how to ensure you have them installed them before you try to install your own module.

 ## Declaring Dependencies

 Declaring a dependency is a two-step process: